amitni1/Catastrophic-Forgetting-Reproduction/README.md

 1. **SGD**: A baseline network trained with standard Stochastic Gradient Descent, with no mechanism to protect prior tasks.
 2. **L2**: A uniform quadratic regularization baseline that penalizes all weight changes equally (no Fisher-based weighting).
 3. **EWC**: A network trained with the paper-exact EWC penalty.
 After each task its Fisher matrix and weight anchor are stored and summed into the penalty for all future tasks.
-A separate **single-task reference model** is trained only on Task 1 and used as the performance ceiling (the dashed line in Figure 2B).
+A separate **single-task reference model** is trained only on Task 1 and used as the performance ceiling (the dashed line in Figure B).

-For Figure 2B, the SGD baseline is replaced with a **SGD + dropout** variant, which uses dropout regularization (0.2 on input, 0.5 on hidden layers) and per-task early stopping based on held-out validation accuracy.
+For Figure B, the SGD baseline is replaced with a **SGD + dropout** variant, which uses dropout regularization (0.2 on input, 0.5 on hidden layers) and per-task early stopping based on held-out validation accuracy.

 ---

 ## Architecture & Parameters

-### Neural Network Structure (Figures 2A & 2B)
+### Neural Network Structure (Figures A & B)
 A Multi-Layer Perceptron (MLP) with configurable hidden width:
 - **Input Layer**: $28 \times 28 = 784$ neurons (flattened MNIST image).
 - **Hidden Layer 1**: 2000 neurons (ReLU activation).